Dr. Black, Mr. Hyde: Tuskegee syphilis experiments and Frankenstein

-A subtle, but also very important, part of the film that goes unnoticed by many scholars is how Dr. Pride attempts to use Linda and others as involuntary test subjects for his remedy.
-At one point in the film, Pride takes Linda back to his house after a date, where she refuses to be tested on; subsequently, Pride asks, "What if I insist?"
-In his book Educational Institutions in Horror Film: A History of Mad Professors, Student Bodies, and Final Exams, Andrew L. Grunzke acknowledges how this is eerily similar to the Tuskegee syphilis experiments.
+At one point in the film, Dr. Henry Pride (Bernie Casey) takes Linda Monte (Marie O'Henry) back to his house after a date, where she refuses to be tested on; subsequently, he asks: "What if I insist?".
+In his book, Educational Institutions in Horror Film: A History of Mad Professors, Student Bodies, and Final Exams, Andrew L. Grunzke acknowledges how this is eerily similar to the Tuskegee syphilis experiments.
 Grunzke adds that the "horrors of the Tuskegee experiments were a major impetus for the development of modern research ethics.
 An African American doctor willing to violate those ethical rules created a highly charged situation in the film."
 Because of this connotation, Pride reinforces how other African Americans are uneasy with him in that they question the authenticity of his blackness.

 Grunzke also argues that Dr. Black, Mr. Hyde provides commentary on evolutionary arguments for slavery by depicting Pride-as-Hyde with "ape-like features, body hair and the like."
 Being more akin to a Frankenstein monster than a Mr. Hyde, Pride is capitalizing on "the ways that the Frankenstein narrative was embraced by the African American community to turn the tables on this misguided Darwinist argument."
 (The misguided argument was that African Americans were inferior and thus should be enslaved.)
 By appearing as a white man to the other characters, it seems that Crain is attempting to depict the white man in a black world as being bestial.

 By being more Frankenstein-esque, Pride gains sympathy from the audience as he struggles with being in an unknown world, despite being white when he is Mr. Hyde.
 Grunzke's argument stems from Elizabeth Young's argument in her book, Black Frankenstein: The Making of an American Metaphor.
 In Young's book, she argues that the Frankenstein monster "refuses to accept his placelessness".
 The idea of the Frankenstein monster can be appropriated by African Americans as an idea where the monster is placed in an unknown land and society, and he must react violently to escape the treachery of that society.
 That metaphor is embraced by the African American community because of how they were forced into a society where they were treated as monsters.
 In the case of this film, however, the monster is a white man navigating a black world in Watts.
 The metaphor of the film is complicated further as it is a monster who changes from being black to white.